 Some gardeners interpret this to mean only growing native plants but it’s not that simple.

-Native is a hard to define term and even if you take it to mean plants that have co-evolved in your region in relationship with other living things for some period of time, this does not mean the ‘native’ plant is right for your specific garden and growing conditions.
+Native is a term used for plants that have co-evolved in your region in relationship with other living things for some period of time.
+But this does not necessarily mean the native plant is right for your specific garden and growing conditions.
 Most of our growing spaces have been completely altered during years of farming and then house construction and no longer provide the environment local plants evolved in.

 Save yourself a lot of future heartache and work and choose plants (native or introduced species or cultivars) based on how they will behave and contribute to biodiversity, providing habitat, pollen, or food for local species.